 - 6.11 The credit ratings will be monitored as follows: - All credit ratings are reviewed weekly.
 The Council has access to Fitch, Moody's and Standard and Poor's credit ratings and is alerted to changes through its use of the Link Asset Services creditworthiness service.
-Ongoing monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Link Asset Services. - If a counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Council's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Council's criteria, its inclusion will be considered for approval by the Strategic Director, Corporate Resources. - 6.12 Sole reliance will not be placed on the use of this external service.
+Ongoing monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Link Asset Services. - If a counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Council's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Council's criteria, its inclusion will be considered for approval by the Strategic Director, Resources and Digital. - 6.12 Sole reliance will not be placed on the use of this external service.
 In addition, the Council will also use market data and information on government support for banks and the credit ratings of government support. - 6.13 The Council has determined the minimum long term and short-term ratings it deems to be "high" for each category of investment.
 These "high" ratings allow investments of 365 days or less to be classified as specified investments.
 The Council's approved limits for this "high" credit rating for deposit takers is as follows:

+Poor'

+S

+Short Term F1 P1 A1

+(ability to repay short term debt)

+Long Term A A2 A

-High Rated Fitch Moody's Standard & Poor' s Short Term (ability to repay short term debt) F1 P1 A1 Long Term (ability to repay long term debt) A A2 A
+(ability to repay long term debt)